uaf-math/calc1/week1.md

 #### To print: There are printers (for a charge) available on campus, including in the Chapman 103 computer lab and in the library.
 More information is available on the [Technology Help page](techHelp)

 #### To scan:
-- (probably preferred) use your smartphone: I really like the app GeniusScan, available both for iPhone and Android.
+- (probably preferred) use your smartphone: I really like the app [GeniusScan](https://thegrizzlylabs.com/genius-scan/), available both for iPhone and Android.
 It allows you to take black-and-white scans (which are smaller and typically easier to read), multi-page scans, it does some perspective correcting, etc. The free basic version should be fine.
 	- If you don't have/want to use your smartphone, then you can use a scanner.
-	- If you have a tablet, you can work on that.
+	- If you have a tablet you can digitally write on, you can work directly on that -- this is a very good choice if possible for you!
 		- For iPad, I *really* like [Notability](https://www.gingerlabs.com) for notetaking and annotating PDFs.
 You can work there, and then export your annotated PDF to someplace you can find it on your computer, and then upload to Gradescope from there, and the annotated versions are small.
 (This is what I do to make the quiz solutions, for example.)
 Unfortunately, Notability is not free.
 		- Another possibility is [PDFExpert](https://readdle.com), which I also really like, but their free version lacks some really useful features that are now only available in the paid version (and their subscription model is really expensive).
+		- If you have information about other good programs for other tablets (e.g., Surface?), please email Leah Berman (lwberman@alaska.edu)
 	- It is possible to download the quiz PDFs and annotate them on your computer, but it's hard to be legible in writing the necessary mathematical symbols using a mouse.
 I recommend another option, if possible.

 More information on scanning is available on the [Technology Help page](techHelp).

 ### Log in to the class Discord channel.
 This will give you a place to chat with your classmates and to ask questions about the class!
-More information is on the [Technology Help](techHelp) page.
+Information on how to do this is on the [Technology Help](techHelp) page.

 ## Week 1 Logistics